ksiebel/microservices-ci/Readme.md

 **Notes for the future**
  - Mode code repositories will be added in future releases.
  - It has to be microservice application technology stack agnostic.
-    _"As far the technology stack supports using docker to package the application and it is generated using yeoman scaffolding"_
+    _"As far as the technology stack supports using docker to package the application and it is generated using yeoman scaffolding"_

 # Quick Start